Cognitive Debt: A Teacher's Guide to AI Dependency

 "Think First, AI Second" lesson design structures every task so that students demonstrate independent thinking before any AI access.
 The simplest version allocates the first third of any task to unaided work, the middle third to AI-augmented work, and the final third to reflection on what AI added.
 In practice, this means a Year 8 science lesson on photosynthesis begins with students drawing a diagram of the process from memory, then checking their diagram against AI-generated explanations, then annotating where their understanding was correct and where it had gaps.
 The retrieval comes first.
 The AI comes second.
 The metacognitive reflection comes third.

 Retrieval practice builds cognitive skills weakened by AI use.
 Low-stakes quizzes and "brain dumps" make learners recall information.
 Roediger and Butler (2011) found retrieval beats re-studying for long-term learning.
 Recall's challenge strengthens memory.
-Protect retrieval practice as an AI-free zone.
+Protect retrieval practice -free zone.

 Bjork (1994) showed "desirable difficulties" improve learning.
 Spacing, interleaving, and testing work better than re-reading.
 AI removes this cognitive effort.
 Teachers can explain: "This should feel hard.
 That feeling helps your brain learn."